 Medical Imaging Services

-Edinburg Children's Hospital is equipped with advanced diagnostic technology to help doctors quickly identify injuries and illnesses without the need for invasive diagnostic procedures.
+South Texas Health System Children's is equipped with advanced diagnostic technology to help doctors quickly identify injuries and illnesses without the need for invasive diagnostic procedures.
 Children who undergo imaging procedures may need to be sedated to help keep them in proper position during testing and to help relieve anxiety and pain.

 Computed tomography (CT) scans use special X-ray systems that image the body from different angles and use computer processing to show a cross-section of the various tissues and organs pictured.
 CT scans, which expose patients to little radiation, are helpful in diagnosing cancer, cardiovascular disease, infectious disease, trauma and musculoskeletal disorders.